Machine Guarding: Different Types Of Machine Guards

 An alternative fixed guard is the distance fixed guard, which does not completely enclose a hazard but reduces access by its dimensions and distance from the hazard.
 Where perimeter fence guards are used, the guard must follow the contours of the machinery as far as possible, thus minimizing the space between the guard and the machinery.
 With this type of guard, the safety devices and operating systems must prevent the machinery from being operated with the guards closed and someone inside the guard in the danger area.

-Both types of fixed guards must be firmly attached to the machine so they cannot be removed easily.
-They should also be designed so that they do not present a new hazard (e.g., by entrapment) and so that they can be cleaned easily.
+Both fixed guards must be firmly attached to the machine so they cannot be removed easily.
+They should also be designed to not present a new hazard (e.g., by entrapment) and can be cleaned easily.

 The main disadvantage of a fixed guard is that it does not always properly prevent access.
-It is often left off by maintenance staff and can create difficulties for the operation of the machine.
-Another disadvantage is that they are not always visible, which can lead to people being unaware of the hazard.
+It is often left off by maintenance staff and can create difficulties in the operation of the machine.
+Another disadvantage is that they are not always visible, which can make people unaware of the hazard.

 It is important to note that a fixed guard will not be effective if it does not cover the entire hazard.
 It is also important to ensure that the guard is made of a material that cannot be easily breached.
-Finally, the guard must be firmly attached to the machine so that it cannot be removed easily. removed by unauthorized personnel.
+Finally, the guard must be firmly attached to the machine so that unauthorised personnel cannot easily remove it.

 Adjustable and self-adjusting guards are used when it is impossible to completely prevent access to dangerous parts.
-They are commonly used to safeguard woodworking and metalworking machinery where a workpiece has to be fed into the machine or manipulated during machine use.
+They are commonly used to safeguard woodworking and metalworking machinery, where a workpiece must be fed into or manipulated during machine use.

 User Adjusted Guard